alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ## Languages issues ##

 Canada has two official languages: English and French, and English is the main language spoken in the majority of provinces and territories.
-We realize that strong skills in languages are very important to my life in Canada, such as getting a job, accessing services, helping your children with school work, as well as meeting and interacting with people.
-Consider improving our English after arriving in Regina, I have already found some immigrant-serving organizations in the city, and they can help me find the information and services we need to start our new life, including language training and help finding work:
+I realize that strong skills in languages are very important to my life in Canada, such as getting a job, accessing services, helping your children with school work, as well as meeting and interacting with people.
+Consider improving my English after arriving in Regina, I have already found some immigrant-serving organizations in the city, and they can help me find the information and services we need to start my new life, including language training and help finding work:

 **Regina Open Door Society**
 Add: 2332 11th Avenue Regina SK S4P 0K1